 Le Chat Qui Pêche – Argeliers.
 Canal side but a little off the beaten track so not a lot of passing trade except for canal boats and those in the know!
 Very pretty location and excellent food.
 One of our favourites but the menu style changed last year.
 We haven't visited recently so the jury is out.
 Any feedback would be welcomed!

 L’Auberge de la Croisade – Hameau de la Croisade (Cruzy road).
 Wonderful French restaurant offering a delicious set price lunch menu Monday to Friday and other set price menus for evenings and weekends as well as the a la carte menu.
 Essential to book this canal side restaurant in advance as it’s very popular with the French as well as the tourists.

 Le Porquoi Pas – Capestang.
-Not the easiest restaurant to find but worth the effort .
+Not the easiest restaurant to find but worth the effort.
 Small menu but changes regularly.
 Friendly and welcoming staff at this lovely little canal side restaurant.

 La Tour Sarrasine – Poilhes.
 What can we say?
 Beautiful canal side setting but slightly off the beaten track with only a little passing trade (mainly from boats on the Canal).
 Food beautifully presented and service excellent.

-Restaurant de la Tour – Montardy.
+Restaurant de la Tour – Montady.
 Another lovely restaurant with modern decor.
 Fabulous views out across the vineyards.
 Wonderful home cooked Menu du Jour at lunchtime.
 Friendly and attentive service.

 En Bonne Compagnie – Homps.
 Another restaurant by the canal that is very popular with locals and you really wouldn’t think it was English run.
 Highly recommended if you have an afternoon flight from Carcassonne or want to have a meal before or after a trip on the Canal!